 Unfortunately, trekking here can be challenging, and hikers face badly maintained trails, nearly nonexistent signage and limitations to roaming around unaccompanied.
 But with some local insight and a sense of adventure, hiking in Cuba offers better access to wildlife and the best views of the country’s stunning scenery.

-Pack sturdy shoes, avoid the rainy season between May and September and befriend a local guide for the best tips (ask the owner at your guesthouse for recommendations on where to find one).
+Pack sturdy shoes, avoid the rainy season (between May and September) and befriend a local guide for insider tips (ask the owner at your guesthouse for recommendations).
 Here are the best places to go hiking in Cuba.

 Los Acuáticos, Viñales

-With its stunning landscape of dramatic mountainous outcrops circled by flatlands of low shrubs, Viñales is arguably one of Cuba’s most revered places for hiking.
-A handful of senderos (trailheads) lie within walking distance from the village center, but Los Acuáticos is the best route to take in the most iconic views over the Viñales Valley.
+With dramatic mountainous outcrops encircled by flatlands of low shrubs, Viñales is arguably one of Cuba’s most revered and stunning places for hiking.
+A handful of senderos (trailheads) lie within walking distance from the village center, but Los Aquáticos is the best route to take in the most iconic views over the Viñales Valley.

-Early birds are the luckiest, and if you start the walk around 5am, you’ll be able to reach the summit before dawn.
+Early birds are the luckiest, and if you start the walk around 5am, you’ll reach the summit before dawn.
 The 3km (2-mile) hike up is rather easy and passes by small fincas (farms) with plantations of beans, sweet potatoes or tobacco, depending on the season.
-The winter months from December to March are better to avoid muddy, slippery paths and also to enjoy the unforgettable smell of coffee flowers dotting the mountains.
+During the winter months, from December to March, you'll avoid muddy, slippery paths while enjoying the unforgettable smell of coffee flowers dotting the mountains.
 Keep your eyes peeled so you don’t miss the double-colored yagruma (trumpet tree) leaves.
-At the summit, catch your breath as you watch the sun rising and then taste a fresh pineapple juice or a steaming coffee cup, sold by friendly locals at the summit.
+At the summit, catch your breath as you watch the sun rising, while enjoying a fresh pineapple juice or a steaming coffee, sold by friendly locals at the summit.

 Sendero de los Musulmanes, Varahicacos

-Taking a break from the lazy days and white-sand beaches may sound absurdly unnecessary in Varadero, but the Reserva Ecológica Varahicacos is worth the effort.
+A break from a lazy day and white-sand beaches may sound absurdly unnecessary in Varadero, but the Reserva Ecológica Varahicacos is worth the effort.
 For a taste of greener scenery and archeological sites without sacrificing more than a couple of hours from your beach day, try the self-guided mini-trails at Varahicacos’ entrance, near the peninsula’s tip.

 The Sendero de Los Musulmanes (meaning the Muslims’ Trailhead) is said to be named after a band of Cuban smugglers who called themselves “los musulmanes” and used the area as a refuge in the 19th century.
 The path doesn’t climb much above sea level, but it passes through the heart of the ecological reserve and visits a cave containing 2500-year-old human remains.
 At the end, take a short detour to see El Patriarca, a gnarled old cactus said to be Cuba’s oldest.